The future of subscriptions on mobile: Scaling in a growing space

 1. Evolve with industry shifts toward user privacy

-With Apple’s rollout of iOS 14.5 followed by subsequent rollouts and Google’s announcement of its Privacy Sandbox for Android, mobile attribution has become more privacy-centric and complex.
+With Apple’s rollout of iOS 14.5 and enforcement of App Tracking Transparency (ATT) followed by subsequent rollouts and Google’s announcement of its Privacy Sandbox on Android, mobile attribution has become more privacy-centric and complex.
 App marketers must stay abreast of these changes in user privacy to understand how to acquire and retain users while maintaining industry standards and giving users full control over how and when their data is accessed and used.
 Check out How to build a subscription app analytics strategy on iOS 14.5+ for insights specific to SKAdNetwork.

 2. Test user-generated content (UGC)